 Alcoholics often continue their addiction in order to maintain a state of false normality and to avoid the effects of withdrawal and pain in their lives.

 - Nausea and vomiting

 Long-term alcohol addiction destroys emotions, relationships, and entire lives.
 Most individuals addicted to alcohol suffer from emotional trauma marked by:

 - Alcohol-induced psychosis

 - Panic disorders

-Alcohol Addiction Treatment For Women
+Alcohol Addiction Treatment for Women

-Willow House’s women-only atmosphere allows patients work through the shame and pain that drives their alcohol addiction.
+Willow House’s women-only atmosphere allows patients to work through the shame and pain that drives their alcohol addiction.
 In a safe and nurturing community composed of their peers, women are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.
 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their own feelings, behaviors, and recovery.
 Visit us here or feel free to phone us at 877-472-6760.